Nowhereisland

 About Nowhereisland

-Nowhereisland is an artwork by Alex Hartley which has caught the imagination of thousands of people across the world.
-Over 6400 people from just under 100 countries have already signed up to be citizens, contributing to the online constitution and responding to the year-long Resident Thinkers programme.
-More than 20 schools and community groups across the South West are helping to plan how they will welcome Nowhereisland to their local port.
+Nowhereisland is an artwork by Alex Hartley and is produced by Bristol-based arts organisation Situations.
+It caught the imagination of thousands of people across the world.
+23,000 people from 90 countries have signed up to be citizens, contributing to the online constitution and responding to the year-long Resident Thinkers programme.
+More than 20 schools and community groups across the South West helped to plan how to welcome Nowhereisland to their local port.

-Nowhereisland is a Situations project, one of 12 arts projects across the UK, funded by the Arts Council of England, which will form part of the London 2012 Cultural Olympiad in summer 2012.
+Nowhereisland was a Situations project, one of 12 Artists Taking the Lead projects across the UK, funded by the Arts Council of England, which formed part of the London 2012 Cultural Olympiad in summer 2012.

 For more information, on the project, check out the FAQs.